Amulek1416/verilog-help-sheet/testbenches.md

       $display("\tWrote %h to address %d\n", data_in, address);
     end

+    /**
-    // Next we will read from all of the addresses.
+     * Next we will read from all of the addresses.
-    // If the output isn't what we expect, assert
+     * If the output isn't what we expect, assert
-    // an error to the log.
+     * an error to the console.
+     */
     for(i = 0; i < 8; i = i + 1)
     begin
       address = i;